 - The entire payment you make is exempt income for the supplier

 In most cases, you will need to have an ABN to provide invoices to your customers.
 Specifically, if you issue a tax invoice and it does not include an ABN, it will not be valid.
 As such, you will have to issue another tax invoice with your ABN to ensure that you are complying with your tax obligations.
-If you continue to supply invoices which do not have the proper details, you may face serious penalties from the ATO.
+If you continue to supply invoices that do not have the proper details, you may face serious penalties from the ATO.
 If you are unsure as to what obligations apply, consult with a Business Taxation Lawyer.